Skip to content

 December 20, 2015, more than a hundred people participated in the Louisville Urban League’s Walk to Work.
 The group wanted to bring attention to Louisville’s homicide rate, which was higher than any other year except 1979.
 The league president read the names of the 81 homicide victims who died in 2015.

-December 20, 2017, Will Wolford, St. Xavier alumni and lineman for three NFL teams, stepped down as head coach of his alma mater’s football team.
+December 20, 2017, Will Wolford, a St. Xavier alumni and lineman for three NFL teams, stepped down as head coach of his alma mater’s football team.

 December 20, 2021, as Governor A. Beshear prepped citizens for a potential omicron surge, school officials cancelled the UK-UofL basketball game while Kentucky school buses loaded up with supplies for the Western Kentucky tornado victims.